What is denotation? If you are curious about the dictionary definition or the denotative meaning, take a look at a few key points below!

 - Denotation and connotation are not mutually exclusive.
 Objective and subjective definitions are tied together.

 If you keep these points in mind, you should be able to use them effectively in your writing.
+If you need help, check out our list of connotative words.

 Final Word on What Is Denotation